(con't from Part XIII)

 It will help to download and print a copy of the D Major Choral & Fugue Op.
 18 and follow it as this narrative proceeds [See menu bar, Free Stuff] ... the Choral is discussed separately in Getting Started With Writing, Part XV.

-We'll start, let's say, with the subject in the soprano line in the home key with the answer coming in the tenor in the dominant key and a (1st) countersubject continuing in the soprano.
+We'll start, let's say, with the subject in the soprano line in the home key starting on the 1st scale degree with a real answer supplied in the tenor in the dominant key and a (1st) countersubject continuing in the soprano.

 This is a very common and useful way to begin a fugue; and here, with the opening statement of the subject being on the 1st scale degree, the answer follows on the 5th degree, as expected.